james702283/Teacher-Student-AI-Analysis-Assistant/README.md

     ```
     > **Note:** For Gmail, you must generate a special **App Password**.
 [Follow Google's official instructions here.](https://support.google.com/accounts/answer/185833)

-4.  **Create a `.gitignore` File:**
-    Create a file named `.gitignore` in the same folder to protect your secrets and user-generated data.

-5.  **Create and Activate a Virtual Environment (Recommended):**
+4.  **Create and Activate a Virtual Environment (Recommended):**
     ```bash
-    # On macOS/Linux
-    python3 -m venv venv
-    source venv/bin/activate

     # On Windows
     python -m venv venv
     venv\Scripts\activate
     ```

-6.  **Install Dependencies:**
-    Run the following command to install all required libraries:
+5.  **Install Dependencies:** With your virtual environment active, run the following command:
     ```bash
     pip install Flask python-dotenv werkzeug pandas openpyxl odfpy fpdf2 requests
     ```

-7.  **Run for First-Time Setup:**
-    The very first time you run the script, it will prompt you in the terminal to create the Super Admin account.
+6.  **Run for First-Time Setup:** The very first time you run the script, it will prompt you in the terminal to create the Super Admin account.
     ```bash
     python app.py
     ```
     After successfully creating the admin user, the script will exit.

-8.  **Run for Normal Use:**
-    Run the script again to start the web server.
+7.  **Run for Normal Use:** Launch the application by running the script again, or by using the `launch.bat` file.
     ```bash
     python app.py
     ```

-9.  **Access the Application:**
+8.  **Access the Application:**
     * **Student View:** `http://127.0.0.1:5000/`
     * **Staff Login:** `http://127.0.0.1:5000/login`